OfficeDev/O365-Android-Microsoft-Graph-Profile/README.md

 # Office 365 Profile Sample for Android Using Microsoft Graph
 [![Build Status](https://travis-ci.org/OfficeDev/O365-Android-Profile.svg)](https://travis-ci.org/OfficeDev/O365-Android-Profile)

 The first page presents you with a list of users.
 The second page displays information about any user you choose to view.
-All of this information, including files shared with the user, the user's alias, hire date, manager, direct reports, and groups comes from the [Microsoft Graph](http://graph.microsoft.io/ "Overview of Microsoft Graph")(previously called Office 365 unified API).
+All of this information, including files shared with the user, the user's alias, hire date, manager, direct reports, and groups comes from [Microsoft Graph](http://graph.microsoft.io/ "Overview of Microsoft Graph") (previously called Office 365 unified API).

 The following image shows the user's page that displays the information mentioned above: